 The following information is required to complete an NOI:

 Completed profiles for research team members

-The research team must include at least two participants: the NPI and a co-PI and/or co-applicant.
+The research team must include at least two members: the NPI and a co-PI and/or co-applicant.
 Additional team members (co-PI, co-applicants and/or collaborators) can be added at the full application stage.
 Teams can include a maximum of one co-PI and any number of co-applicants and collaborators.
 Each team member must include the following in their profile: